Payroll Tax: What It Is, How to Calculate It

 Group

-The day you hire your first employee, you become responsible for payroll tax.
-Despite the name, payroll tax is not a single tax but a blanket term used to refer to all taxes paid on employee’s wages.
+Payroll tax is not a single tax, but a blanket term used to refer to all taxes that employers pay on their employees’ wages.

 What's Bench?